Gliding flight

 Gliding flight is heavier-than-air flight without the use of thrust; the term volplaning also refers to this mode of flight in animals.
 It is employed by gliding animals and by aircraft such as gliders.
-This mode of flight involves flying a significant distance horizontally compared to its descent and therefore can be distinguished from a mostly straight downward descent like with a round parachute.
+This mode of flight involves flying a significant distance horizontally compared to its descent and therefore can be distinguished from a mostly straight downward descent like a round parachute.

 Although the human application of gliding flight usually refers to aircraft designed for this purpose, most powered aircraft are capable of gliding without engine power.
 As with sustained flight, gliding generally requires the application of an airfoil, such as the wings on aircraft or birds, or the gliding membrane of a gliding possum.
 However, gliding can be achieved with a flat (uncambered) wing, as with a simple paper plane, or even with card-throwing.
 However, some aircraft with lifting bodies and animals such as the flying snake can achieve gliding flight without any wings by creating a flattened surface underneath.

-Aircraft ("gliders")
+Glider aircraft

 Most winged aircraft can glide to some extent, but there are several types of aircraft designed to glide: